operator-framework/operator-sdk/website/content/en/docs/golang/migrating-existing-apis.md

     The first version in `spec.versions` *must* match that in `spec.version` if `spec.version` exists in the manifest.

 1. *Optional:* `spec.versions` elements have a `schema` field that holds a version-specific OpenAPIV3 validation block to override the global `spec.validation` block. `spec.validation` will be used by the API server to validate one or more versions in `spec.versions` that do not have a `schema` block.
-If all versions have the same schema, leave `spec.validation` as-is and skip to the [following section][api-migrations-types-and-commonalities].
+If all versions have the same schema, leave `spec.validation` as-is and skip to the [following section](#migration-types-and-commonalities-between-them).
 If your CRD versions differ in scheme, copy `spec.validation` YAML to the `schema` field in each `spec.versions` element, then modify as needed:

     ```yaml
     spec: